igrorp/pre-miRNA-plot/README.md.md

 > The created image files will be named accordingly to the label, so it is a more efficient way of organizing your data

 ## 3.2 Exploring the parameters
 You can choose which colors will be used to highlight the 5p and 3p miRNAs, respectively.
-You can use predefined colors’ names or specify the **RGB codes** corresponding to the colors.
+You can use predefined colors’ names (green, black, red, blue, white) or specify the **RGB codes** corresponding to the colors.
 There is no problem if you inform just one color.
 By default, the sequences will be colored red (5p) and green (3p).
 >You can choose colors and get their RGB codes in this [website]([https://www.w3schools.com/colors/colors_picker.asp](https://www.w3schools.com/colors/colors_picker.asp))

+If you wanted to set the colors to blue and red you would type:

+    premirnaplot your_file.txt -c blue red
-If you wanted to set the color to
+ If you wanted to set the colors to purple and pink, you

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTA2OTEwMDg2NywxNTA5NTc2NzQ2XX0=
+eyJoaXN0b3J5IjpbLTE5OTMzNTQyNzMsMTUwOTU3Njc0Nl19
 -->